syracuse-singers/xmas/README.md

 - [2021 Caroling Songbook](tunebooks/xmas-2021-12-08_print.pdf) [print version] [Dec 8, 2021 11:48]
 - [2021 Caroling Songbook](tunebooks/xmas-2021-12-08_tablet.pdf) [tablet version] [Dec 8, 2021 11:48]

 See the [master carol repository](https://github.com/syracuse-singers/xmas) for the complete list of song files.
 Via the repository, can download the abc song masters individually or [download the entire repository in one largish zip file](https://github.com/syracuse-singers/xmas/archive/master.zip).
 You can find [past versions of tunes](https://github.com/syracuse-singers/xmas/releases).
-The repository included songs we have dropped songs from our repertoire.
+The repository includes songs we have dropped songs from our repertoire.
 These are no longer indexed on the webpage.

 ## Information About This Collection